APL Rule Book 2026 | Australian Powerlifting League

 • Height – not less than 42cm and not exceeding 45cm, measured from the floor to the top of the padded surface of the bench without it being depressed or compacted

-• The height of the uprights shall be a minimum of 80cm to a maximum of 110cm measured from the floor to the bar rest position.
+• The height of the uprights shall be a minimum of 80cm to a maximum of 110cm measured from the floor to the bar setting rest position.
 The uprights must be adjustable

 • The minimum width between the insides of bar rests shall be 110cm